-These 5 WWE Stars Are Set To Retire After ‘Wrestlemania 33’
+These 5 WWE Stars Are Set To Retire After ‘WrestleMania 33’

-It would seem that The Undertaker, Big Show, Goldberg, Chris Jericho and even Nikki Bella are all set to retire after WrestleMania 33.
+It would seem that The Undertaker, Big Show, Goldberg, Chris Jericho, and even Nikki Bella are all set to retire after WrestleMania 33.

 WWE fans are just counting hours before WrestleMania 33 kicks off this Sunday, April 2.
 Matches are all set.
 Bets have been made.
 However, the excitement that ‘Mania brings is quite dampened with news circulating about some of the biggest WWE superstars who will be retiring after the biggest pay-per-view (PPV) event.
 This is not the first time that fans would see their most favorite wrestlers retire from WWE, but five – and not just one – seems to be too much a number to let go from the roster.
-Here’s everything we know so far about the retirement plans of The Undertaker, Big Show, Chris Jericho, Goldberg and Nikki Bella after WrestleMania 33.
+Here’s everything we know so far about the retirement plans of The Undertaker, Big Show, Chris Jericho, Goldberg, and Nikki Bella after WrestleMania 33.

 The Undertaker

-Two weeks ago, The Inquistr reported about the possibility of The Undertaker leaving WWE after WrestleMania 33.
-All evidences point out towards a retirement with the 51-year old WWE legend sporting a hip injury that required him to undergo surgery.
+Two weeks ago, the Inquistr reported about the possibility of The Undertaker leaving WWE after WrestleMania 33.
+All evidence point out towards a retirement with the 51-year-old WWE legend sporting a hip injury that required him to undergo surgery.
 With an injury like this, going back into the ring may be an option for The Undertaker – but it’s not a smart one.
 There’s also this one statement from Roman Reigns as he told Shawn Michaels during Monday Night RAW two weeks ago that he will retire The Undertaker at WrestleMania 33.

 “With all due respect, The Undertaker retired you (Shawn Michaels).
 And I’m the guy that’s going to retire The Undertaker.”